schnef/pm/README.md

 ```
 $ rebar3 eunit
 <lots of progress reports>
-Finished in 1.582 seconds
+Finished in 2.252 seconds
-297 tests, 0 failures
+351 tests, 7 failures
+===> Error running tests
 ```
+Look at the unti tests at the end of the modules for usage examples.

 The [policy machine core](https://pm-master.github.io/pm-master/policy-machine-core/) gives a [bank teller example](https://pm-master.github.io/pm-master/policy-machine-core/#bank-teller), which is implemented as one of the unit tests: